 Expatriant Jobs is a great source of opportunities for these types of positions.

 If you are just starting your Moscow Job search, Expatriant is the number one resource for up to date information on expat jobs in Moscow.
 Expatriant Jobs is the only job board on the internet with only expat jobs in Moscow.
-For exhaustive resources on everything related to job searching in Moscow, check out our Russia Country Guide.
+For exhaustive resources on everything related to job searching in Moscow, check out our guide to moving to Russia as an expat.
 We also offer customized career consulting for those of you who want a trusted advisor for your job search in Moscow.